Introduction

 Frequently Asked Questions

-Q2: Who can respond to a DRFP?
+Q2: Is it mandatory to respond to a DRFP?

 Conclusion